jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### EE 45 Consideration for purposes of section EE 44
 General rule: amount derived
 (1) For the purposes of section EE 44, the consideration is the amount that the person derives, minus any amount that they incur in deriving it.
-Two qualifications are—This subsection is overridden by subsections (3) to (9).
+Two qualifications are— This subsection is overridden by subsections (3) to (9).
   (a) if the person is a registered person, the amount that the person derives does not include any GST charged on a taxable supply they make:
   (b) any amount that they incur does not include an amount for which the person is allowed a deduction, other than a deduction for an amount of depreciation loss, under a provision of this Act outside this subpart.
 Amount derived may be zero or negative